 Respective measures for parents to help their children stay safe

 Recent studies have proven that children that access the internet can do it on a variety of devices.
 Research conducted by UNICEF has shown that children who are properly sensitized by parents or legal guardians on the forms of information that they can encounter while using the internet tend to be sharper and more skillful than kids who have been shielded from content via adult influence.
 The exposure would also sharpen their digital & tech skills, and may even spark career interest in technology.

-- Education – It has been advised by several bodies like UNICEF, UNESCO, and Global Kids Online that parents properly educate their kids on the kinds of information they can get exposed to while surfing the internet rather than simply try to shield them from the truth and monitor their activities.
+- Education – It has been advised by several bodies like UNICEF, UNESCO, and Global Kids Online that parents properly educate their kids on the kinds of information they can get exposed to while surfing the internet and internet safety for kids rather than simply try to shield them from the truth and monitor their activities.
 Teaching them the basics like not revealing personal information to strangers on chat forums, avoiding in-game voice chats with unknown individuals, and how to discern unsafe websites from safe ones.